 - Incomplete Separation: Earlier conventional approaches only partially separated empty and full capsids.

-- Complex Sample Analysis: Full percentage estimation in the upstream complex samples requires a combination of analytical methods, usually PCR and ELISA.
+- Complex Sample Analysis: Full percentage estimation in the complex upstream samples requires a combination of analytical methods.

 Overcoming AAV Analytical Challenges